 Some background: I'm a worrier.
 I'm a full-fledged hypochondriac, always catastrophizing everything, and seriously once asked my in-laws to build an underground bunker in case the apocalypse happened.
 But while I can usually push my worries aside and sleep (surprising, I know, considering the above), lately, I was having more trouble.
 The thing about anxiety is that you never know when it's going to crop back up.
 You could be feeling fine, and then all of a sudden it's back.

 Of course, I'd tried breathing techniques, done a touch of mindfulness, and sprayed my pillow with a relaxing lavender scent, but nothing was working.
 I'm probably not alone.
 A study in JAMA Network Open found that one-third of adults in the United States are reporting anxiety or depression.
-It should come as no surprise that this number has increased due to the COVID-19 pandemic.

 After googling tips on how to cope (because obviously), I discovered that journaling might be the answer.
 To try it out, I decided to start writing down my thoughts for a month and then see how I felt about it at the end of the experiment.
 I also spoke with Juanita Wells, director of clinical development at New Method Wellness, and Kristina Karlsson, founder of iconic stationery brand kikki.K, for their input on the benefits of keeping a journal.